slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Close it: «What’s your best out-the-door price? (...)
 Can you do X% below that?
 If you can reach my price, I’ll buy today.»
 - The more you take, the more you can give back in meaningless concessions.
 When people feel they have a choice, they «walk into your trap» that much more easily.
 - People buy better versions of themselves, not products.
 - Females buy male products.
-Males don't buy products targetted to females.
+Males don’t buy products targetted to females.
 - Instead of details use interesting testimonials that allow people to relate.
 - Marketing is a symptom of excess production.